-17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and:

-- a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-Daily attendance and leave was documented for the employees selected for testing. - b) Observe that supervisors approved the attendance and leave of the selected employees or officials.

-For the transactions selected for testing, supervisors approved the attendance and leave.

-c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.

-For the transactions selected for testing, Hope maintained written leave records.

-d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.

-For the transactions selected for testing, the rate of pay to the employees agreed to the authorized salary/pay rate found within the personnel file.

-18. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees or officials obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy.
+- 17. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory). - For the transactions selected for testing, daily attendance and leave was documented. - Observe that supervisors approved the attendance and leave of the selected employees or officials. - For the transactions selected for testing, daily attendance and leave was documented. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - For the transactions selected for testing, leave accrued or taken was reflected in cumulative leave records. - d) Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - For the transactions selected for testing, the rate of pay to the employees agreed to the authorized salary/pay rate found within the personnel file. - 18.
+Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee or officials' cumulative leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files, and agree the termination payment to entity policy. - FDDOC Winners' Circle, Inc. did not pay out any termination payments during the fiscal period. - 19.
+Obtain management's representation that employer and employee portions of third party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc) have been paid, and any associated forms have been filed, by required deadlines.

-The termination payments selected for testing were in agreement with related documentation and were calculated correctly.

-19. Obtain management's representation that employer and employee portions of third party payrollrelated amounts (payroll taxes, retirement contributions, health insurance premiums, garnishments, and workers' compensation premiums, etc.) have been paid, and associated forms have been filed by required deadlines.

-Management provided representation that employer and employee portions of third party payroll related amounts, payroll taxes, retirement contributions, health insurance premiums, garnishments, and workers' compensation premiums, have been paid, and any associated forms have been filed, by required deadlines.
+Management provided representation that employer and employee portions of third party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, and workers' compensation premiums, etc) have been paid, and any associated forms have been filed, by required deadlines.